bitmakerlabs/wdi-october-2017/09-problem-solving-computational-thinking/README.md

 # Problem Solving and Computational Thinking

 So far we've talk about how the fundamental build blocks of programming work, including variables, arrays, hashes, iteration, if/else statements, methods, arguments, and return values.
-But knowing the what and how isn't the hard part - the hard part is knowing why and when to apply each of these concepts when you're presented with any given programming task.
+But knowing the *what* and *how* isn't the hard part - the hard part is knowing *why* and *when* to apply each of these concepts when you're presented with any given programming task.

 ##  Agenda
 * What is computational thinking
-  * decomposition
+  * Decomposition
-  * pattern matching
+  * Pattern matching
+  * Abstraction
+  * Algorithms
-  * abstraction
+* Researching technical problems
-  * algorithms
+* Pseudocode

-* Problem solving thought process
+* Problem solving thought process ("how to write code")
+* How to pretend to be a computer ("how to read code")